willWallace-RIT/lunopoly/README.md

 a dedicated player would be wise to allow yourself the following signs

--6 (charades to signify 6 words)
+- 6 (charades to signify 6 words)

--no talk or lips are sealed (avoid hush or expanded ASL)
+- no talk or lips are sealed (avoid hush or expanded ASL)

--yes
+- yes

--no
+- no

--movie
+- movie

--wait (asl is solid but not as known by a lot of people)
+- wait (asl is solid but not as known by a lot of people)

 the starter set of gifs should be: